EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/preparing_xiao.md

 <ImageCard :options="image_settings.xiao_antenna2" />

-One connected it should be flat like this:
+Once connected it should be flat like this:
 <ImageCard :options="image_settings.xiao_antenna3" />

 ## Wired Configuration